ShelbyJorgensen/AdvancedDataStructuresLab4/README.md

 # AdvancedDataStructuresLab4
 This project was created for my CS302 Advanced Data Structures class at Central Washington University.
-In this lab, we were asked to create a phone book with a working GUI.
-To complete this, I used the built in GUI builder that is part of the Eclipse IDE.
+In this lab, we were asked to create a simulation of a bank.
 Below is the provided outline for this project:

 We have a system, such as a bank, where customers arrive and wait in line until a teller is available.
 We are interested in how long on average a customer has to wait.
 Using this information, the bank officers can